matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ##### Key algorithms

+Different key algorithms are used for different purposes.
+Each key algorithm is identified by a name and is represented in a specific way.

 The name `ed25519` corresponds to the [Ed25519](http://ed25519.cr.yp.to/) signature algorithm.
 The key is a 32-byte Ed25519 public key, encoded using [unpadded Base64](/appendices/#unpadded-base64).
 Example: